|

 and Faial Islands.
 Numerous species of whales and dolphins, above and

-below water, including Sperm whales.
+invertebrates, scuba divers.
 Topside scenics, fishing boats,

 whaling boats, museums, etc.